KenKundert/inform/doc/user.rst

 a string that contains both the message and the culprit formatted so that it can be shown to the user.

-Any keyword arguments provided will be available in *e.kwargs*, but certain keyword arguments are reserved by *Inform* (see :ref:`using informants`).
+All positional arguments are available in *e.args* and any keyword arguments provided are available in *e.kwargs*.

-One common approach to using *Error* is to pass all the arguments that make up the error message as unnamed arguments and then assemble them into the message by providing a template.
+One common approach to using *Error* is to pass all the arguments that make up the error message as arguments and then assemble them into the message by providing a template.
 In that way the arguments are directly available to the handler if needed.
 For example:

 .. code-block:: python